 Because babies digest formula more slowly than breast milk, a baby who is getting formula may need fewer feedings than one who breastfeeds.
 Formula feeding also can make it easier to feed the baby in public, and lets the father and other family members help feed the baby, which can enhance bonding.

 Just as breastfeeding has its unique demands, so does bottle feeding.
 Bottle feeding takes organization and preparation, especially if you want to take your baby out.
 Store-bought formula can be pretty expensive, but do not try to make your own formula at home.

 It's important to make sure that you have enough formula on hand, and bottles that are clean and ready to be used.

 Here are a few guidelines for formula feeding:

 - Carefully follow directions on the label when preparing formula.
 Do not add more water than directed.

 - Bottles left out of the refrigerator longer than 1 hour and any formula left in the bottle that a baby doesn't finish should be discarded.

 - Prepared bottles of formula can be stored in the refrigerator up to 24 hours and carefully warmed just before feeding.
 You don't have to warm formula, but most babies prefer it.

 - A bottle of formula can be warmed by holding it in running warm water or setting it in a pan of warm water.
 A bottle of formula (or breast milk) should never be warmed in a microwave.
 The bottle can heat unevenly and leave "hot spots" that can burn a baby's mouth.

 Your newborn will nurse about 8 to 12 times per day during the first weeks of life.
-In the beginning, mothers may want to try nursing 10-15 minutes on each breast, then adjust the time as necessary.
+In the beginning, mothers may want to try nursing 10–15 minutes on each breast, then adjust the time as needed.